Научный журнал

 Registration conditions

-1. By registering as the author of the scientific journal "Theory and History of Art" on the website https://art-magazine.pro, the author consents to the processing of his personal data.
+1. By registering as the author of the journal “Theory and History of Art” on its website http://art-magazine.pro, the author consents to the processing of their personal data.

-2. The author's e-mail address specified during registration will be published in the author's articles as a contact address for discussing the author's material with readers.
+2. The author’s e-mail address provided during registration is published with their articles as a contact address for readers to discuss the material.

-4. The phone numbers indicated during registration are not published or communicated to third parties, except for cases when the editorial office is forced to do so in accordance with the legislation of the Russian Federation.
-The indicated telephones are needed by the editorial office to promptly resolve urgent issues of publications.
+4. The author’s phone number indicated during registration is not published or shared with third parties, except when the editorial board is legally required to do so under Russian Federation law.
+The editorial board uses the phone number to promptly resolve urgent publication issues.

 The procedure for reviewing articles in the journal